Exlekkk/AlertBot/PATCH_NOTES.md

 - 风险位
 - 结论

+Message titles now include direction emojis:

+- `📈 BTC 1H 结构转多提醒`
+- `📉 BTC 1H 结构转空提醒`

-Telegram messages are checked to avoid leaking internal terminology.
+The formatter checks outgoing messages to avoid leaking internal terminology.

-### Cooldown

-Trend alerts use signature-based cooldown keys instead of the old slot/family keys.

-### Tests

-The test suite covers:

-- 4H context does not hard-block high-quality 1H structure changes.
-- 1H weak structure against strong 4H context can be suppressed.
-- 15m is not requested by the scanner.
-- Short/noisy moves do not trigger structure alerts.
-- Mid-quality moves with recent key-area trigger can create structure alerts.
-- Continuation requires existing trend state.
-- Telegram messages include emoji titles and do not leak internal terminology.
-- Trend cooldown avoids old slot/family writes.

 ## Validation

+The test suite was expanded to cover the new trend engine path.

+Covered cases include:

+- scanner requests only 4H and 1H data
+- 15m is not used in the new scanner path
+- 4H context does not hard-block high-quality 1H structure changes
+- weak 1H structure can be suppressed against strong opposite 4H context
+- short/noisy structure legs do not trigger structure-shift alerts
+- mid-quality structure legs with a recent valid key-area trigger can create structure-shift alerts
+- continuation requires existing trend state
+- invalidation level prefers the actual recent trigger level for structure-shift alerts
+- Telegram messages start with the expected emoji
+- Telegram messages do not expose banned internal terminology
+- cooldown does not write old slot/family keys for trend alerts

+Run:

 ```bash
 python -m unittest discover -s tests